How to name Aboriginal people?

 - Aboriginal if they come from mainland Australia, Torres Strait Islander if they’re from there.

-- Aboriginal and Torres Strait Islander to be generic.
+- Aboriginal and Torres Strait Islander (ATSI) to be generic.

 On this site I’ve chosen to use ‘Aboriginal people’ without any intent to offend.